thenadz/document-gallery/README.txt

 These filtered templates are used when dynamically generating output for each gallery.

-*NOTE: The `dg_doc_icon` has been deprecated with the release and is scheduled to be removed in a future release.
-If you are using this filter, you are encouraged to replace its usages with `dg_icon_template`.*

 Each of the following filters provides an bool argument which indicates whither the gallery being generated will display descriptions, which allows you to handle galleries with and without descriptions differently.